Sarah627/Java_miniatures/README.md

 ![types of loops](/images/types%20of%20loops.png)

-- Simply, tyhe difference between the counter controlled and sentinel controlled is that you know the number of iterations in advance while in sentined you don't know how many iterations will be actually executed because it depends on other action like user input for example.
+- Simply, the difference between the counter controlled and sentinel controlled is that you know the number of iterations in advance while in sentinel loops you don't know how many iterations will be actually executed because it depends on other action like user input for example.

-#### Loop General Strcuture:
+#### Loop General Structure:

    1. Loop-Continuation-Condition
    2. Loop-Body